Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 Several factors influence how long it takes to learn a language.

-The answer can vary significantly based on your choice of language, techniques, person, objectives, the time devoted to it, learning style, and many more.
+The answer can vary significantly depending on your choice of language, techniques, person, objectives, time devoted to it, learning style, and many other factors.

 Table of Contents